Hekatoncheire/code4all/docs/epics/epic-1.md

 ## User Stories and Acceptance Criteria

-### Story 1.1: Project Scaffolding & Environment Setup
+### Story 1.1: Project Scaffolding & Environment Setup - Completed
 User Story: As a developer, I want a well-defined project structure and a reproducible environment, so that I can start building the application efficiently and consistently.

 Acceptance Criteria: